coderjolly/chest-x-ray-classification/README.md

 </ol>

+---

-## Results
+## Experimental Setup

 First undersampling was performed on the datasets.
 Then, the scans were preprocessed using histogram equalization and Gaussian blur before resizing them and storing them in separate directories to make it easier for PyTorch dataloaders.
 Two datasets in this study presented the multiclass classification problem while the third, chest X-ray 8 dataset presented the multiclass, multilabel classification problem.
 Thus, the training methodology was separated for these two problems.
 For the multilabel problem, a softmax layer had to be added before the loss function to get 0 or 1 prediction for all the classes of the data.
 For this, the BCEWITHLOGITSLOSS function of PyTorch was used as it combines the Sigmoid layer and the BCELoss function in one single class.
 This makes theses operations more numerically stable than their separate counterparts.

 The backbone architectures were obtained directly from the torchvision library and the final classification layer was modified for the selected datasets.
 For the models which had to be trained from scratch, the weights were randomly initialized and the entire model was trained for a total of 100 epochs each.
 For the transfer learning models, the weights were initialized with the IMAGENET1K_V2 weights but the entire model was fine-tuned.
 The rationale behind performing deep-tuning was that the Imagenet data is very different from chest X-ray scans thus the model would need to learn features from Xray scans.